EleutherAI/tokengrams/README.md

 # Support

-The best way to get support is to open an issue on this repo or post in #inductive-biases in the [EleutherAI Discord server](https://discord.gg/eleutherai).
+The best way to get support is to open an issue on this repo or post in #interp-across-time in the [EleutherAI Discord server](https://discord.gg/eleutherai).
 If you've used the library and have had a positive (or negative) experience, we'd love to hear from you!